-ACA 1 would make it legal for a 55% majority of voters in a city to approve new funding for affordable housing and other vital urban infrastructure.
+ACA 1 is a proposed California Constitutional amendment on the 2020 ballot that would make it legal for a 55% majority of voters in a city to approve new funding for affordable housing and other vital urban infrastructure.
 Currently, efforts to raise new funds for affordable housing must be approved by 67% of voters — a threshold that is unreasonably high.
 The law would have made a huge difference in places like San Jose, Santa Rosa, and Santa Cruz, which in November 2018 tried — and failed — to pass housing bonds to support local affordable housing.
 Had ACA 1 been law at the time, each bond would have passed.
 ACA 1 would make it easier for cities across California to build more low-income housing.

 You can read our full letter supporting ACA 1 here.

-We support and are cosponsoring Senate Constitutional Amendment 1, which would repeal Article 34 of the California State Constitution.
+SCA-1 is a proposed California Constitutional amendment on the 2020 ballot that would repeal Article 34 of the California State Constitution.
 Article 34 requires a local government to hold an election every time a low rent building is built with 51 percent or more of government funds.
 Being able to vote on whether one will have low-income neighbors is inherently exclusionary, and it is morally reprehensible that California still requires this.
 We applaud SCA 1 for proposing to fully repeal this provision, and we look forward to mobilizing for its passage at the ballot box.